Scalingo/documentation/src/_posts/platform/app/2000-01-01-send-signal.md

 -----> Sent signal 'SIGUSR1' to 'web-1' container.
 ```

-- The CLI is a shortcut to send a signal via the API endpoint.
-More information about the API endpoint [here](https://developers.scalingo.com/apps#send-signal-to-a-container).
+- An API endpoint is available to send a signal.
+More information about the endpoint [here](https://developers.scalingo.com/apps#send-signal-to-a-container).

 ## Who catch the signal ?
 {% warning %}